-The RMC is a board risk committee and is chaired by Non-Executive and Independent Director, Mr Michael Lau Hwai Keong, and comprises Mr Ng Tat Pun (Non-Executive and Independent Chairman), Mr Lee Sze Leong (Managing Director/CEO), Mr Lee Sze Siong (Deputy Managing Director) and Heads of Risk Management, Compliance, Product Management, Finance and Treasury/Branches Departments.
+The RMC is a board risk committee and is chaired by Non-Executive and Independent Director, Mr Michael Lau Hwai Keong, and comprises Ms Quan Wai Yee (Non-Executive and Independent Director), Mr Lee Sze Leong (Managing Director/CEO), Mr Lee Sze Siong (Deputy Managing Director) and Heads of Risk Management, Compliance, Product Management, Finance and Treasury/Branches Departments.

 In line with its terms of reference, the RMC assists the Board in identifying the principal risks of the Company's business and to institute a framework of prudential controls to identify, assess, measure, monitor and manage these risks.
-These risks include credit risk, liquidity risk, market risk, operational risk, reputational risk and risks related to asset and liability management, new products, information technology, regulatory compliance, outsourcing and business continuity.
+These risks include credit risk, liquidity risk, market risk, operational risk, technology risk, cybersecurity risk, reputational risk and risks related to asset and liability management, new products, information technology, regulatory compliance, outsourcing and business continuity.
 The RMC is supported by the Risk Management and Compliance Departments.